Summary

 Our people and place

-Medway has a total of 37 neighbourhoods ranked in the 20% most deprived areas nationally, 14 of which are in the 10% most deprived areas nationally.
+Medway has a total of 37 neighbourhoods ranked in the 20% most deprived areas nationally, 14 of the neighbourhoods are in the 10% most deprived areas nationally in 2019.

 Our health and wellbeing